mhrivnak/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 service on-premises.
 There are also many customers whose network environments have limited or no connectivity to the internet.

-[Hive](https://github.com/openshift/hive/) is the kubernetes-native API for installing OpenShift, and it is the natural place to introduce an on-premises capability for agent-based cluster installation.
+Hive is the natural place to introduce a new multi-cluster, on-premises installation workflow.
+As such, this enhancement proposes exposing agent-based cluster installation capabilities via the Hive API.

 ### Goals